A2A Protocol: The Missing Piece That Makes AI Agents Actually Work Together

 The key insight: Most production systems use both.

-MCP handles vertical integration (agent accessing external tools).
+MCP handles vertical integration (an agent accessing external tools).
 A2A handles horizontal coordination (agents working together as peers).
 They're complementary, not competing.
+For a deeper look at how MCP turns your existing business tools into something an agent can actually call, see our guide on MCP for AI agents.

 The Numbers Don't Lie